Personal Financial Worksheets and Resources

 The Monthly Expense Worksheet is an essential budgeting tool.
-This link includes an example and a blank worksheet you can use.
+You can print or download an Excel Monthly Expense Worksheet or view/print an example of a completed Monthly Expense Sheet.
 Start by filling in your expenses under the monthly column.
 At the bottom right, compare your net monthly income and monthly expenses to see if you have a surplus or a deficit.
 Use the revised column to work on a new budget or create a budget that balances.

 The Net Worth Worksheet summarizes assets you own, debt and your net worth.
-This link includes an example and a blank worksheet you can use.
+You can print or download an Excel Net Worth Worksheet (statement of financial position) or view/print an example of a completed Net Worth Worksheet.
 It is smart to complete this annually, checking on your emergency fund, retirement savings, amount of debt and net worth.

 Online Bankruptcy Counseling and Education

 People who are filing for bankruptcy are required to receive pre-filing credit counseling and complete a pre-discharge education class from an approved agency.